WU82777/Timu/README.md

 What is the smallest number of Nand gates required to implement an Or chip?
 Your answer must only contain decimal digits.

+Question 91 pts
+Category: Maximum 3-bit Unsigned

+What is the largest decimal number that can be represented by an unsigned 3-bit binary number?
+Your answer must only contain decimal digits.